sensorimotorai/sensorimotorai.github.io/debates.md

 Which brings us to the deeper question: is reward maximization really "[enough](https://www.sciencedirect.com/science/article/pii/S0004370221000862)" to model complex, real-world behaviors?

-Consider a monk sitting silently under a tree for hours.
-What scalar reward, exactly, is being maximized?
-Or a toddler crawling on the floor, putting random objects in its mouth.
+Consider a monk sitting in meditation for hours, seeking nothing but inner stillness and serenity.
+What scalar environmental reward, exactly, is being maximized?
+Or a child obsessively stacking blocks just to knock them down, over and over.
 What objective environmental reward is being dispensed here?

 These cases highlight the problem: in complex environments, a single, externally defined reward signal may be ill-defined, insufficient, or even *misleading* as a basis for behavior.